 COBRA KEY INFORMATION

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) was created by federal legislation in 1985.
-This act mandates that most employers offer an opportunity to continue health and dental insurance coverage to employees and eligible family members when there is a “qualifying event” that would result in a loss of coverage under an employer’s plan.
+This act mandates that most employers offer an opportunity to continue group health plan coverage to employees and eligible family members when there is a “qualifying event” that would result in a loss of coverage under an employer’s plan.

 In the case of a loss of coverage due to end of employment or reduction in hours of employment, coverage generally may be continued only for up to a total of 18 months.
 An 11-month extension of coverage may be available if any of the qualified beneficiaries is determined under the Social Security Act (SSA) to be disabled.
 The disability must have started at some time on or before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of continuation coverage.
 In the case of loss of coverage due to an employee’s death, divorce or legal separation, or a dependent child ceasing to be an eligible dependent under the terms of the plan, coverage may be continued for up to a total of 36 months.